-Iowa State University operates Ames Laboratory for the United States government under Contract Number DE-AC02-07CH11358 with the U.S. DOE.
-The DOE Office of Science, through the Ames Site Office, administers the contract.
-In 2015, the Laboratory employed a total of 669 people.
-Approximately 405 full and part time employees and 264 associate (non-payroll) employees.
-See the 2015 Organizational Chart, Figure 2.2-1.
+ISU operates Ames Laboratory for the United States Government under Contract Number DE-AC02-07CH11358 with the U.S. DOE.
+The DOE Office of Science, through the AMSO, administers the contract.
+In 2016, the Laboratory employed a total of 644 people.
+Approximately 387 full and part time employees and 257 associate (non-payroll) employees.
+See Organizational Chart, Figure 2.2-1.